jjandrew/GroupEngineeringProject/README.md

 trello link: [https://trello.com/b/UxJpzu31/group4ecm2434]

 We have also taken regular snapshots of the kanban board in trello to archive our progress.
 These are held in the repository below.
-Unfortunately we fogot to take these on the specified dates so these have been recreated to correspond with the board status at these dates
+Unfortunately we fogot to take these on some of the specified dates so these have been recreated to correspond with the board status at these dates

 [./process-documents/kanban-snapshots/](./process-documents/kanban-snapshots/)